rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 });
 ```

-There are various types of clips and depending on their type, they might have a different set of properties and constructors.
-For instance, clips that are being created with a resource from library, will need to include the `mediaDataId` property, whereas clips that don't, will just have to specify the type of the clip Check below how to create each type of clip.
+There are various types of clips, and depending on their type, they may have a different set of properties and constructors.
+For instance, clips created with a resource from the library will need to include the `mediaDataId` property, while clips that do not will only need to specify the type of the clip.
+Check below for how to create each type of clip.

 > [!NOTE]
-> Two clips can't overlap on the same layer.
+> Two clips cannot overlap on the same layer.
 If you want a clip to go on top of another, you need to create a new layer and add the clip to it.

 ## Image

-Responsible for loading and displaying images
+Responsible for loading and displaying images.

 ```typescript
 await layer.addClip({